lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

      return (ss, ct)
 ~~~

-The specific values for `Label` are defined per Composite ML-KEM algorithm in {{sec-alg-parms}}.
+The specific values for `OID` and `Label` are defined per Composite ML-KEM algorithm in {{sec-alg-parms}}.

 Errors produced by the component `Encaps()` routines MUST be forwarded on to the calling application.
 Further discussion can be found below in {{sec-explicit-rejection}}.

 ## Decapsulation {#sect-composite-decaps}

-The `Decap(sk, ct) -> ss` of a Composite ML-KEM algorithm is designed to behave exactly the same as `ML-KEM.Decaps(dk, c)` defined in Algorithm 21 in Section 7.3 of [FIPS.203].
-Specifically, `Composite-ML-KEM.Decap(sk, ct)` produces a 256-bit shared secret key that can be used directly with any symmetric-key cryptographic algorithm.
+The `Decaps(sk, ct) -> ss` of a Composite ML-KEM algorithm is designed to behave exactly the same as `ML-KEM.Decaps(dk, c)` defined in Algorithm 21 in Section 7.3 of [FIPS.203].
+Specifically, `Composite-ML-KEM.Decaps(sk, ct)` produces a 256-bit shared secret key that can be used directly with any symmetric-key cryptographic algorithm.
 In this way, Composite ML-KEM can be used as a direct drop-in replacement anywhere that ML-KEM is used.

-The following describes how to instantiate a `Decap(sk, ct)` function for a given composite algorithm represented by `<OID>`.
+The following describes how to instantiate a `Decaps(sk, ct)` function for a given composite algorithm represented by `<OID>`.

 ~~~
-Composite-ML-KEM<OID>.Decap(sk, ct) -> ss
+Composite-ML-KEM<OID>.Decaps(sk, ct) -> ss

 Explicit inputs